Aaqibb3/Alined/support.md

 Thanks for using Alined.

 Alined is a local-first app for tracking activity, planner items, expenses, nutrition, and day-level notes in one place.
+Alined Expenses is the Android expense-focused version of Alined.

 ## Need Help?